-Sunday May 12, 2013 8:00 AM Start
+Sunday May 11, 2014 7:30 AM Start

-The Maine Coast Marathon is back after a 26 year absence.
-We have kept the same course as 1980-1986.* Founded in 1980 as the Nike Maine Coast Marathon, and organized by the Marathon Sports Runners Club, runners were turned away as it reached capacity many years.
 This is a course that qualified three individuals for the US Olympic Marathon Trials in 1983.
 It is rich with history and we would love to have you become a part of it.

-It is a gorgeous point-to-point course traveling from Kennebunk High School to the new Harold Alfond Forum at the University of New England in Biddeford.
+It is a gorgeous point-to-point course traveling from Kennebunk High School to the Harold Alfond Forum at the University of New England in Biddeford.
 It travels alongside breathtaking water views for at least five miles in Kennebunk, Kennebunkport, Goose Rocks Beach and Fortunes Rocks Beach.

-A Fast Course
+A Fast Course:

 This race holds the record for the fastest marathon ever run in Maine.